smcalilly/javascript-cheat-sheet/README.md

-# javascript-cheat-sheet
+# javascript-for-slackers
-cliff notes for javascript
+cliff notes for javascript. work in progress